 Typically presenting with symptoms such as blurred vision, racing heart, an inability to “catch the breath”, dizziness, a feeling of being unable to control oneself, it is quite different from the everyday use of the word ‘panic’, and generates a very real sense of danger.

 The focus on ‘avoiding danger and being safe’ can grow to a sense that one must not venture far from ‘safety’ and so there is often associated agoraphobia.
 This can persist even after successful treatment of the panic disorder itself.

-However people who have panic attacks but don’t have an anxiety disorder are at risk of developing mental health problems further down the line.
-Therefore effective early intervention can be very helpful and is surprisingly effective.
+However, people who have panic attacks but don’t have an anxiety disorder are at risk of developing mental health problems further down the line.
+Effective early intervention can therefore be very helpful and is surprisingly effective.

 The training covers a wide range of CBT topics from introductory through to advanced.
-The combination of lecture, case studies (video/ audio analysis) and role plays significantly develops skills and knowledge of CBT techniques and provides an effective and cost efficient investment in your professional development.
+The combination of lecture, case studies (video/audio analysis) and role play significantly develops skills and knowledge of CBT techniques and provides an effective and cost efficient investment in your professional development.

 This training will provide a CPD Certificate (6 hours) signed by a senior BABCP accredited psychotherapist and lecturer as well as the principle of the college.

 - A description of panic disorder and a deeper understanding of the word that people commonly use to refer to a ‘sudden intense anxiety’ or ‘fear of having a heart attack’ (in spite of having no physical condition).

 - The DSM V description of panic, and other phobias associated with panic (i.e. agoraphobia).